PattiCakes59/Iron/README.md

 Sellers tell us their target sale price, and we determine if its realistic, or what they need to do to get to that price.
 Or, even better - if they can ask for more!

 # Data
 We were provided data on the King County housing market.
-Witht this data we were able to extrapolate a few key variables.
+With this data we were able to extrapolate a few key variables.
 We created new columns from existing ones in order to take a closer look at what the data was really telling us.

 # Results
 ## Final Regression Model